 What is harassment by a debt collector?

-Answer: Harassment by a debt collector can come in different forms but examples include repetitious phone calls intended to annoy or abuse, obscene language, and threats of violence.
+Harassment by a debt collector can come in different forms, including repetitious and excessive communications through one or multiple channels intended to annoy or abuse you.

-- Publishing lists of people who refuse to pay their debts (this does not include reporting information to a credit reporting company)
+- Publish lists of people who refuse to pay their debts (this does not include reporting information to a credit reporting company)

 - The amount owed

-- That the person is an attorney if they are not
+- That the debt collector is an attorney if they are not

 - False threats to have you arrested